amiller-gh/loll/README.md

 This behavior is especially helpful with ES6 classes, where you can use decorators (experimental, you'll need a preprocessor) to augment your routes' behavior.
 Because these instances have a unique `this` context, these route endpoints may retain state.

-> Reminder: As always with persistent state, Know what you're doing and use at your own risk!
+> Reminder: As always with in-memory persistent state – know what you're doing, and use at your own risk!

 ```Typescript
 function basicAuth() { /* Basic HTTP Auth Impl Here */ }